 He wakes up inside what looks to be some sort of butcher's shop and is chased by a chainsaw-wielding madman.
 Sebastian eludes the man and manages to escape the hospital.
 There he is picked up by officer Oscar Connelly, driving an ambulance.
 Inside is also Juli Kidman, doctor Marcelo Jimenez, and a patient of his called Leslie Withers.
-Their escape is short lived, as the city begins to fall apart and crumble.
+Their escape is short-lived, as the city begins to fall apart and crumble.
 Connelly also notably begins to transform into something other than human, forcing the ambulance to crash.
 Sebastian then wakes up to find himself alone in a foggy village.
-He spots Connelly nearby, but is forced to kill him in self-defense after he violently lunges and attacks Sebastian.
+He spots Connelly nearby but is forced to kill him in self-defense after violently lunging and attacking Sebastian.

-Sebastian makes his way through the village, which is populated by more crazed zombie-like creatures, and stumbles upon Leslie.
-He tries to help him but Leslie runs away out of fright.
+Sebastian makes his way through the village, populated by more crazed zombie-like creatures, and stumbles upon Leslie.
+He tries to help him, but Leslie runs away out of fright.

 Officer Oscar Connelly's revolver, to which Sebastian soon procures for himself after Connelly becomes one of the 'Haunted'.
 A reliable weapon, suitable for most encounters, though even when upgraded it'll never be quite as fast nor can it hold as many bullets as a semi-automatic pistol.
 Nonetheless, its potential power and critical chance can turn the revolver into a highly formidable and decimating weapon.